digital-land/digital-land/content/project/energy-performance-of-buildings/index.md

 The new service recently passed its GOV.UK alpha assessment and is moving into the beta stage of development, which involves making improvements based on testing with users.

 If you’re interested in this project, please [contact the EPB Product Manager Matt Anderson](mailto:Matthew.Anderson@communities.gov.uk).

+The team is currently [looking for a supplier to deliver beta](https://www.digitalmarketplace.service.gov.uk/digital-outcomes-and-specialists/opportunities/10188).

 ## Publishing EPC data